ChainAgnostic/namespaces/ccd/caip2.md

  request to submit your EIP, please use an abbreviated title in the filename, `caipX.md`, all lowercase, no `-` between the CAIP and its number.-->
-This is the suggested template for new CAIPs.

 # CAIP-2